Scott D. Gest

 Classroom Peer Ecologies Project.
-We are studying teaching practices, peer social networks and student adjustment in a sample of over 3,500 youth attending over 200 1st, 3rd and 5th grade classrooms.
-One goal of this project is to identify features of classroom peer networks (e.g., status hierarchies, behavioral norms) that are related to individual students’ academic and behavioral adjustment (e.g., achievement-related beliefs, perceptions of school, experiences of victimization).
-Another goal is to identify ways in which teachers may influence these peer network processes through practices such as seating arrangements and direct attempts to manage students’ peer relationships.
+We are studying teaching practices, peer social networks and student adjustment in a sample of 3,500 youth attending 208 1st, 3rd and 5th grade classrooms.
+One goal of this project is to identify features of classroom peer networks (e.g., status hierarchies, behavioral norms) that are related to academic and behavioral adjustment (e.g., achievement-related beliefs, perceptions of school, experiences of victimization).
+Another goal is to identify ways in which teachers may influence peer network processes through generally supportive interactions with students and through specific practices such as seating arrangements and direct attempts to manage students’ peer relationships.
 Results from this project will inform our efforts to develop of a professional development intervention for teachers that will support their use of more effective strategies for managing classroom social dynamics.
-We are in search of undergraduate research assistants for this project: please contact our Project Coordinator, Gwen Davis (email@example.com) to apply.
 (Funding from the William T. Grant Foundation and Spencer Foundations, 2008-2010; and Institute of Educational Sciences, 2010-2014.)

 PROSPER Peers.
 This study of friendship networks and the emergence of substance use uses data from the PROSPER community-level randomized evaluation of evidence-based substance use prevention programs.
 Over 11,000 youth provided reports of their friendships and substance use patterns over five occasions between 6th grade and 9th grade.
-I am a member of the multi-investigator team (PI, Wayne Osgood; Investigators, Mark Feinberg, Derek Kreager, Jim Moody) testing hypotheses regarding the role of peers in the emergence of substance use, and the impact of universal prevention programs on school-level peer networks.
-(Funding from William T. Grant Foundation and the National Institute on Drug Abuse.)
+I am a member of the multi-investigator team testing hypotheses regarding the role of peers in the emergence of substance use, and the impact of universal prevention programs on school-level peer networks.
+(PI, Wayne Osgood.
+Funding from William T. Grant Foundation and the National Institute on Drug Abuse.)

 Head Start REDI (REsearch-based, Developmentally Informed).
-The original REDI randomized control trial tested the impact of a pre-kindergarten classroom-based program designed to enhance children's school readiness through specific learning activities and general teaching strategies to promote language/literacy and social-emotional skills (Karen Bierman, PI).
-After documenting significant intervention effecs on children’s outcomes and teaching processes, we secured funding to follow these youth through 5th grade and to recruit a new sample to test whether a new home-visiting component added to the benefits of the classroom program.
-(Funding from National Institute of Child Health and Development, 2003-2012).
+The original REDI randomized control trial tested the impact of a pre-kindergarten classroom-based program that was designed to enhance children's school readiness.
+The program featured specific learning activities and general teaching strategies to promote language/literacy and social-emotional skills.
+A second randomized trial tested whether a new home-visiting component added to the benefits of the classroom program.
+Participants in both randomized trials are currently being followed up through middle school and high school to determine the long-term impact of the classroom and home-visiting programs.
+(PI, Karen Bierman.
+Funding from National Institute of Child Health and Development).

 B.A., 1987, Interdisciplinary Studies, UNC- Chapel Hill